 - Once you reach the correct depth, stand back up

-The minor forward lean from this position will help you avoid shifting too much weight into your heels and curb the sensation of falling backward as you squat down.
+Pro Tip: I suggest setting your stance slightly back and allowing your torso to lean forward into the bar for the landmine squat.
+The minor forward lean from this position will help your foot placement avoid shifting too much weight into your heels and curb the sensation of falling backward as you squat down.ย

-The belt squat is a solid substitute for the hack squat exercise, as you can closely mimic the upright torso and knees forward position that is present in the hack squat.
+The belt squat is a solid substitute for the hack squat exercise, as you can closely mimic the upright torso and knees forward position in the hack squat.
+It is a great way to train the quads and glutes without taxing the lower back.

 How To Do It